tttor/csipb-jamu-prj/predictor/README.md

 ## Challenges
 * imbalanced (highly skewed) datasets:
   * ratio of positiveSamples to negativeSamples is too small
+  * solutions:
+    * bipartite local model (BLM), to lessen the imbalance
+      * the training data are drawn locally ``near'' the testing compound-protein pairs
+      * each testing compound-protein pair has its own model/classifier, which is computationally expensive
 * deceptive negative samples:
-  * a negative sample is either _trully_ negative or _simply_ unknown (not yet clinically/chemically tested)
+  * a negative sample is either _trully_ negative or _simply_ unknown (not yet clinically/chemically tested; potentially becomes positive)
   * validated negative samples are not available;
     people never report negative results after clinical/chemical experiments;
     negative results are rarely published (the positive results bias)
   * negative samples that actually positive may fool the learning machine;
     they are negative because their true interactions are simply unknown/not-tested
-  * one solution: train locally
-    in that the training data are drawn locally ``near'' the testing compound-protein pairs;
+  * solutions:
-    * helps reducing irrelevant training data wrt the testing data
+    * BLM, as above, to help reducing irrelevant training data wrt the testing data
-    * but, implies that each testing compound-protein pair has its own model/classifier, which is computationally expensive
+    * unsupervised learning: positive vs unlabeled interactions
 * handle 4 scenarios: (new: having no existing/known interaction)
   * known drug, known target
   * new drug, known target